Create your page

 Payment options

 When you're setting up your campaign, you'll have to choose what payment options you give to your donors.
-Your two options are:

 The way that you receive the funds from the two systems depends on which country you choose for your campaign - this should be a country where you have a bank account: